ligato/docs/docs/plugins/infra-plugins.md

 - [Ligato cn-infra repo][cn-infra-github]
 - [Index Map repo folder][idxmap-repo-folder]
-- [Index Map GoDoc description][idxmap-godoc]
+- [Index Map GoDocs][idxmap-godoc]

 ---

 ### Exposing Local Data Use Case

 App plugins often need to expose some structured data to other plugins inside the agent.
-You can provide read-only access to the structured plugin data stored in the idxmap using the following:
+You can provide read-only access to the structured plugin data written to the idxmap cache using the following:

 - Lookup using primary keys or secondary indices.
+<br></br>
 - Watching for data changes in the map using channels or callbacks.
-You can subscribe to channels that provide notifications for changes by adding, deleting, or removing an item.
+You subscribe to channels that provide notifications for changes when you add, delete or remove a configuration item.
+<br></br>

 ![idxmap local][idx-map-local-image]
 <p style="text-align: center; font-weight: bold">Using idxmap to expose local data</p>

+The _Using idxmap to expose local data_ figure above depicts the lookup and watch methods.

 ---

 ### Caching Use Case

-You will find it useful to cache data from a KV data store when you perform the following:
+You will find it useful to cache data from a KV data store when you need to:

 - Minimize the number of lookups into the KV data store.
+<br></br>
-- Execute lookups by secondary indexes for KV data stores that do not necessarily support secondary indexing.
+- Execute lookups by secondary indexes for KV data stores that do not support secondary indexing.
 Not that etcd does not support secondary indexing.

-[CacheHelper](https://github.com/ligato/cn-infra/blob/master/idxmap/mem/cache_helper.go) turns idxmap, injected as field `IDX`, into an indexed local copy of remotely stored key-value data.
+[CacheHelper](https://github.com/ligato/cn-infra/blob/master/idxmap/mem/cache_helper.go) turns the idxmap, injected as field `IDX`, into an indexed local copy of remotely stored key-value data.
 CacheHelper watches the target KV data store for data changes and resync events.
 It transforms the received key-value pairs into the name-value pairs, including secondary indices if defined.
 Cachehelper stores the transformed data in the injected idxmap instance.
+<br></br>

 ![idxmap cache][idx-map-cache-image]
 <p style="text-align: center; font-weight: bold">idxmap caching</p>

+The _idxmap caching_ figure shows how `CacheHelper` assists your plugins in accessing remote KV data store values through a local cache.

 ---

 ## Log Manager

-The log manager plugin allows you to view and modify the agent loggers and log levels using REST, agentctl, environment variables and conf files.
+The log manager plugin lets you view and modify the agent loggers and log levels using REST, agentctl, environment variables, and conf files.

 **References:**